apprenticeharper/DeDRM_tools/FAQs.md

 If this book is from Kindle for Mac or Kindle for PC, you must have the Kindle Software installed on the same computer and user account as your copy of calibre.

-If this book is from Kindle for Mac you must be using version 1.24 or below, even if you have the Input plugin installed.

 If the book is from Kindle for PC or Kindle for Mac and you think you are doing everything right, and you are getting this message, it is possible that the files containing the encryption key aren’t quite in the format the tools expect.
 To try to fix this:

 1. Deregister Kindle for PC(Mac) from your Amazon account.